kuntzd99/u2_lab_react_router/README.md

 ## Overview

 In this lab, you'll be utilizing React Router to create a multi page app.
 Two json files have been provided for you in the `src/data` folder. `React Router` has been installed in this project for you.
+This lab was built with *class components*.

 ## Getting Started